miztiik/security-incident-response-instance-isolation/README.md

 1. ## Test the Solution

-    Let us deploy the EC2 instance with an IAM role, that will be simulated as a compromised instance,
+    Let us deploy the EC2 instance with an IAM role, that will be simulated as a compromised instance, If we use EC2 instance role credentials outside of it, this should trigger an GuardDuty finding.

     ```bash
     aws cloudformation deploy \